 VGS or its contractors will be back within seven (7) days to perform clean up, topsoil, seed, and mulch any areas that have been disturbed during the installation of the natural gas line.
 In order to ensure proper growth of the grass, please water the seeded area twice per day.
 VGS will not be responsible for the non-growth of grass because of lack of watering.
-VGS will occasionally conduct post-construction camera inspections of the sewer system to reduce the risk of Cross Bores that are defined in Section 3.
-To complete these inspections VGS and the third-party contractor may require access to the residence to complete the inspection.
+VGS will occasionally conduct post-construction camera inspections of the sewer system to reduce the risk of Cross Bores that are defined in Section 4, DigSafe® & Cross Bores.
+To complete these inspections, VGS and our third-party contractor may require access to the residence to complete the inspection.